 Ruth trained at the Royal Free Hospital, London, working in Neurology in her first year as a student nurse in 1988 and has never looked back!
-Ruth is passionate about improving the care of people with a long-term neurological condition and has worked as a specialist nurse in Multiple Sclerosis, Motor Neurone disease, Parkinson‘s and Movement Disorders (MD).
-Ruth has seen the emphasis of managing patients with Multiple Sclerosis (MS) change from very basic reactive symptom management to pro-active disease modifying therapies, giving patients hope.
+Ruth is passionate about improving the care of people with a long-term neurological condition and has worked as a specialist nurse since 1998 in Multiple Sclerosis, Motor Neurone disease, Parkinson‘s and Movement Disorders (MD).
+Ruth has seen the emphasis of managing patients with Multiple Sclerosis (MS) change from very basic reactive symptom management to pro-active disease modifying therapies and disease modifying lifestyle, giving patients hope.

-During her career Ruth has helped set up a multi-disciplinary clinic for patients with Motor Neurone Disease (MND) in Australia; she set up the Neurology specialist nurse services at Kingston hospital as the lead nurse; she also set up the MS nursing service in Richmond and Movement Disorder(MD) nursing service at Charing Cross Hospital.
-Ruth now works within a community neuro rehabilitation service as an MS specialist nurse liasing with over 6 specialist centres to enable patients to be cared for close to home.
+During her career Ruth has helped set up a multi-disciplinary clinic for patients with Motor Neurone Disease (MND) in Australia; she set up the Neurology specialist nurse services at Kingston hospital as the lead neurology nurse; she also set up the MS nursing service in Richmond and Movement Disorder(MD) nursing service at Charing Cross Hospital.

-Ruth Stross is a contributor to Neurology Academy's following faculties...
+Ruth Stross is a contributor to the following academies

 Ruth Stross is speaking at these forthcoming events...